-Drug discovery efforts to identify selective iNOS inhibitors have initially focused on mimetics of arginine.
-While many initial substrate mimetics had dose-limiting cardiovascular signals such as increased blood pressure via inhibition of e-NOS, substrate-competitive, time-dependent iNOS inhibitors such as GW274150 with optimum selectivity against e-NOS have been identified.
-The preclinical profile support a role for NO derived from iNOS both in inflammatory pain and neuropathic pain states (DeAlba et al., 2006).
-In addition to serving as a substrate for NOS isoforms, arginine also participates in physiologically important amino acid metabolic cycle.
-Substrate competitive inhibitors such as GW274150 can compete with arginine transport mechanisms (Baydoun et al., 2006) and long term consequences of interference with arginine transport/metabolism are unclear.
+Drug discovery efforts to identify selective iNOS inhibitors initially focused on mimetics of arginine.
+Although many initial substrate mimetics had dose-limiting cardiovascular signals, such as increased blood pressure via inhibition of eNOS, substrate-competitive, time-dependent iNOS inhibitors such as GW274150 with optimum selectivity against eNOS have been identified.
+The preclinical profile supports a role for NO derived from iNOS in both inflammatory pain and neuropathic pain states (De Alba et al., 2006).
+In addition to serving as a substrate for NOS isoforms, arginine participates in a physiologically important amino acid metabolic cycle.
+Substrate competitive inhibitors such as GW274150 can compete with arginine transport mechanisms (Baydoun et al., 2006), but long-term consequences of interference with arginine transport/metabolism are unclear.
 Inhibition of iNOS dimerization provided another avenue for imparting greater isoform selectivity (Davey et al., 2007).
-BBS-4, one of the first generation dimerization inhibitors based on 2-imidazol-1-ylpyrimidine chemical scaffold, is also a potent inhibitor CYP 3A4, thus limiting its use as pharmacological probe.
+BBS-4, one of the first-generation dimerization inhibitors based on the 2-imidazol-1-ylpyrimidine chemical scaffold, is also a potent inhibitor CYP3A4, thus limiting its use as pharmacological probe.
 Similar limitations were also noted with chemotypes exemplified by AZ102222C.
-The pursuit for identification of highly selective pharmacological tools with appropriate drug-like properties culminated in the identification of KLYP961, whose profile is summarized in this investigation (Bonefous et al., 2009; Payne et al., 2010).
+The pursuit for identification of highly selective pharmacological tools with appropriate drug-like properties culminated in the identification of KLYP961, whose profile is summarized in this article (Bonefous et al., 2009; Payne et al., 2010).

-KLYP961 is a dual iNOS/nNOS inhibitor with selectivity against e-NOS ranging from approximately 40-fold in mice to 290-fold in primates and 180-fold in humans.
-Mechanistic studies indicate that KLYP961 affects dimerization of NOS and the results are consistent with mechanism of action of KLYP956, a structurally related compound (Symons et al., 2009).
+KLYP961 is a dual iNOS/nNOS inhibitor with selectivity against eNOS ranging from approximately 40-fold in mice to 290-fold in primates and 180-fold in humans.
+Mechanistic studies indicate that KLYP961 affects dimerization of NOS, and the results are consistent with the mechanism of action of KLYP956, a structurally related compound (Symons et al., 2009)

-Endotoxin injection in wild-type, but not iNOS knock-out mice, produces time-dependent induction of iNOS mainly in the liver, spleen and kidney accompanied by time-dependent increases in plasma nitrates.
-KLYP961 attenuated plasma nitrate response with an $ED{50}$ value of 1 mg/kg.
-Despite its pharmacokinetic half-life of ~2 hr, a dose of 30 mg/kg inhibited nitrate response by 50% for $\geq$ 12hr suggesting a PK-pharmacodynamic dichotomy.
-Changes in plasma nitrates reflect systemic iNOS activity therefore the time course of changes in plasma nitrates is less likely to mirror plasma half-life of KLYP961.
+Endotoxin injection in wild-type, but not iNOS knockout, mice produces time-dependent induction of iNOS mainly in the liver, spleen, and kidney accompanied by time-dependent increases in plasma nitrates.
+KLYP961 attenuated plasma nitrate response with an ED ${50}$ value of 1 mg/kg.
+Despite its pharmacokinetic half-life of $\sim\!2$ h, a dose of 30 mg/kg inhibited nitrate response by 50% for $\sim\!12$ h, suggesting a pharmacokinetic-pharmacodynamic dichotomy.
+Changes in plasma nitrates reflect systemic iNOS activity, therefore the time course of changes in plasma nitrates is less likely to mirror the plasma half-life of KLYP961.

-KLYP961 attenuated both the acute inflammatory and the secondary nocifensive behavior driven by central sensitization in the formalin model and the efficacy was both dose- and time-dependent.
-KLYP961 was more potent at inhibiting Phase II behaviors than phase I behaviors.
-In the later, KLYP961 was equi-efficacious to, but more potent than, two clinically used agents, gabapentin and pregabalin.
-A single dose of 30 mg/kg inhibited phase II behavior for up to 4 hr whereas the inhibition of phase I was more transient.
-With a view to defining the role of NOS inhibition in the formalin response, two structurally-related compounds, KLYP322 and KLYP775 were examined that differed in their NOS inhibitory potency profiles.
+KLYP961 attenuated both the acute inflammatory and the secondary nocifensive behavior driven by central sensitization in the formalin model, and the efficacy was both doseand time-dependent.
+KLYP961 was more potent at inhibiting phase II behaviors than phase I behaviors.
+In the latter, KLYP961 was equi-efficacious to, but more potent than, two clinically used agents, gabapentin and pregabalin.
+A single dose of 30 mg/kg inhibited phase II behavior for up to 4 h, whereas the inhibition of phase I was more transient.
+With a view to defining the role of NOS inhibition in the formalin response, two structurally related compounds, KLYP322 and KLYP775, were examined that differed in their NOS inhibitory potency profiles.
 The concordance of efficacy of these two ligands with their NOS inhibitory profiles establishes a causal relationship between NOS inhibition and efficacy.
-KLYP961 is a dual inhibitor of iNOS and nNOS; while the precise contribution of inhibition of each isoform to its efficacy is unclear, similar level of reduction of antinociceptive effects of KLYP961 in both iNOS and nNOS knockout mice relative to wild type mice, in the formalin model, suggest that dual inhibition iNOS and nNOS plays a role in its efficacy.
+KLYP961 is a dual inhibitor of iNOS and nNOS.
+Although the precise contribution of inhibition of each isoform to its efficacy is unclear, similar levels of reduction of antinociceptive effects of KLYP961 in both iNOS and nNOS knockout mice relative to wild-type mice, in the formalin model, suggest that dual-inhibition iNOS and nNOS plays a role in its efficacy.